New Product Innovation

 Marvell's approached Birmingham City University, having visited the “Trends” exhibition at Interiors 2009, to establish how the University could assist it in developing its products with new designs and ideas.

-Working with the academic team of BA Product Design and BA Textile Design at the University’s Birmingham Institute of Art and Design, Marvell's highlighted the current range, specified the areas for development and highlighted the opportunities and limitations relating to the manufacturing process.
+Working with the academic team of BA Product Design and BA Textile Design at the University’s School of Fashion, Textiles and 3D Design, Marvell's highlighted the current range, specified the areas for development and highlighted the opportunities and limitations relating to the manufacturing process.

 As a result of the exploratory process, Birmingham City University agreed to develop a specific programme which could tease out potential design concepts and ideas.
 As a result of discussions, the University was able to highlight how additional support could be made available through knowledge transfer placements, including Knowledge Transfer Partnerships.